 LUTHERAN STUDENT CLUB.
 Provides the opportunity for Lutheran students to unite as a social group for the purpose of considering common problems and strengthening the bonds of Christian faith.
 Meetings are held each Sunday evening in the Union Building.

-CHRISTIAN SCIENCE ORGANIZATION.
-Meets every Tuesday of the college year at 7:45 in the chapel of Peoples Church, beginning the 27th day of September.
+CHRISTIAN S C I E N C E ORGANIZATION.
+Meets every Tuesday of the college year at 7:45 in the chapel of Peoples Church. beginning in October.
 Students interested in Christian Science are cordially invited to attend.